 Check price on Amazon →

-The BenQ HT4550i is the projector we recommend to most buyers spending under $2,000 because it delivers the whole premium package: full 4K resolution, a maintenance-free light source, and cinema-grade color.
+The BenQ HT4550i delivers the whole premium package: full 4K resolution, a maintenance-free light source, and cinema-grade color.
 Its 4LED engine is rated for roughly 20,000 hours — you will likely never service the light source — and it covers 100% of the DCI-P3 gamut, the wide digital-cinema color space that makes HDR look genuinely richer than the Rec.709 color of cheaper projectors.
 At around 3,200 ANSI lumens it stays punchy on a 120-inch screen in a light-controlled room, and BenQ’s HDR-PRO tone-mapping handles bright highlights without crushing shadow detail.
 Android TV is built in, and generous lens shift plus 1.3x zoom make it flexible to mount.
-For a complete setup, pair it with a screen from our best projector screen guide, and see our best 4K projector roundup for how it compares across the 4K field.
+Worth knowing: its real 2026 price is around $2,999, roughly $1,000 past this guide’s own $2,000 ceiling — it earns its spot here on picture quality alone, but buyers who want to stay strictly under $2,000 should jump to the Epson Home Cinema 3800 below instead.
+For a complete setup, pair it with a screen from our best projector screen guide, and see our best 4K projector roundup for how it compares across the 4K field, or our best 4K projector under $1000 guide if you want genuine 4K for less.

 2. Epson Home Cinema 3800 — Best 3LCD Color